pjssilva/NLPModelsAlgencan.jl/README.md

 julia> using NLPModelsAlgencan
 ```

-## Hints to self compilation of Algencan with HSL libraries
+## Hints for self compiling Algencan with HSL libraries

 This [wiki
 page](https://github.com/pjssilva/NLPModelsAlgencan.jl/wiki/Compiling-HSL-Libraries-for-use-with-NLPModelsAlgencan.jl)
 documents the steps I used to compile a version of `libalgencan.so` with HSL
 support.

-**Small text to be deleted in online class**